 The Shivalinga came to be known as Valu-ka-Ishwar meaning God made of Sand and the word over a period of time got distorted to Walkeshwar.
 The Walkeshwar temple still stands on the eastern edge of the Banganga Lake and lends its name to this area.
 Over a period of time, other temples came up.
 And this place gained the status of a Teerthakshetra or a place of pilgrimage.

 History of Banganga Tank & around

 It is said that original temples were built here between 8th and 13th CE that were destroyed by the Portuguese during their time.
 The current temples were built in 18th CE with funding from a philanthropist Rama Kamath.
-Who belonged to the Gaud Sarawat Brahmin community – one of the earliest settlers around Banganga.
+Who belonged to the Gaud Saraswat Brahmin community – one of the earliest settlers around Banganga.
 This community still controls and manages the Banganga and temples around it.
-There are several maths like Kashi Math, Kaiwalye Math and Kawle Math located in this area.
+There are several Maths like Kashi Math, Kaiwalye Math and Kawle Math located in this area.
 A temple dedicated to Parshuram is another attraction here, though I must warn you that architecturally all temples are quite ordinary.
 It is the temple with its steep stone steps and sculptures lying all over them that would attract the artistic eye.

 Walk around Tank

 I approached Banganga from Walkeshwar road that runs parallel to the coast on Malabar Hills area of South Mumbai.
-At some point you have to get off the vehicle and start walking down the steps.
+At some point, you have to get off the vehicle and start walking down the steps.
 The buildings on both sides of these steps will tell you the stories of many generations that had lived here.
-There are small eateries that serve the Pav Bhajis, Bhel Puris & occasionally Idlis.
+There are small eateries that serve the Pav Bhaji, Bhel Puri & occasionally Idlis.
 Uneven steps are like the unseen days seen by the place.